davesag/route-async/README.md

 ## Wrap an `async` route

-Assuming you have some helper function called `somethingAsynchronous`, you might have a route looking a bit like this:
+Assuming you have some helper function called `someAsync`, you might have a route looking a bit like this:

-    const { asyncRoute } = require('route-async')
+    const asyncRoute = require('route-async')
-    const somethingAsynchronous = require('./helpers/somethingAsynchronous')
+    const someAsync = require('./helpers/someAsync')

     const myRoute = async (req, res) => {
-      const result = await somethingAsynchronous(req.body)
+      const result = await someAsync(req.body)
       res.json(result)
     }